Lead & Copper Rule Compliance

 • Lead and Copper Rule Improvement (LCRI) October 8, 2024

 The federal government has made a decision regarding updates to the current Lead and Copper Rule Revision (LCRR), known as the LCRI.
-The City is prepared to adjust its programming to meet these new standards should they be solidified.
+The City is prepared to adjust its programming to meet these newly solidified standards.

 • Publish Inventory Results October 16, 2024

-Our inventory with all the information collected through records review and visual inspections will be submitted to the ADEQ to ultimately produce a publicly available inventory.
+Our publicly available inventory with all the information collected through records review and visual inspections has been approved by the ADEQ.
+It can be found by viewing the inventory.

 • Service Line Type Notifications November 16, 2024

-If your service line has been identified as lead, galvanized requiring replacement, or unknown, you will be notified by the City and provided with next steps in the identification and potential replacement process.
+If your service line has been identified as lead, galvanized requiring replacement, or unknown, the City sent you a mail notification including next steps in the identification and potential replacement process.

 • Service Line Replacement Starting in Fall 2024